Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 ### VI: Conclusion
  - VI.1: Why Give Up Sovereignty?
     - VI.1.a: Summary of Economic, Political&Systemic, and Cultural&Social benefits of a Global Nation.
       - VI.1.a.i: Back to Switzerland, they joined the Schengen Area, but not the EU.
 Why should they give up their sovereignty to the Global Nation?
+Use them as the example of a nation that despite great wealth would benefit from the Global Nation.